ahmed-wagdi/angular-joyride/README.md

 * __Regular:__ The default type, appears as a regular pop-up.
 * __Element:__ Highlights a certain element in the DOM.
 Requires the `selector` property to work and can be positioned with the `placement` property with top, right, bottom or left.

-#### Before step callback
+### Before step callback
-These should be used if you want to pause between steps to execute some code first, for example opening a modal or going to a different page before going to the next step.
-Both these functions need to take a `resume` function  as the first paramater (you can rename it if you want) to be called when you want the joyride to resume.
+This should be used if you want to pause between steps to execute some code first, for example opening a modal or going to a different page before going to the next step.
+If you use the `beforeStep` callback then the joyride will be paused, you have to let it know once you're done so that it can continue, you can do that by using the `resumeJoyride` function.

 In the example below the modal should be open in the second step but it should be closed in the first and third step:
 ````